Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities

 Over the past several decades, academia and industry have primarily addressed this challenge through two technical paradigms:

-\textbf{Search-Based Software Testing (SBST).} SBST frames test case generation as a search-based optimization problem~\cite{harman2012search, harman2008search}.
+\paragraph{\textbf{Search-Based Software Testing (SBST)}} SBST frames test case generation as a search-based optimization problem~\cite{harman2012search, harman2008search, ramirez2018systematic}.
 It employs metaheuristic algorithms, such as genetic algorithms, to evolve a set of test cases that maximize a fitness function, which is typically a code coverage metric like branch coverage~\cite{ahsan2024systematic, mcminn2004search, mcminn2011search}.
-Tools such as EvoSuite~\cite{fraser2011evosuite} for Java and Pynguin~\cite{lukasczyk2022pynguin} for Python have demonstrated the effectiveness of this approach in exploring program structures.
-However, the fundamental limitation of SBST is its ``semantic blindness''~\cite{harman2015achievements}.
-The fitness function can guide the search by indicating how close a test is to covering a target branch, but it lacks any understanding of the code's logical intent.
+Tools such as EvoSuite~\cite{fraser2011evosuite, fraser2013evosuite} for Java and Pynguin~\cite{lukasczyk2022pynguin} for Python have demonstrated the effectiveness of this approach in exploring program structures.
+However, the fundamental limitation of SBST is its semantic blindness~\cite{harman2015achievements} where fitness functions guide the search toward branch coverage without understanding the code's logical intent.
 This leads to several well-known challenges.
-Specifically, SBST struggles to generate inputs that satisfy specific formats or domain constraints (e.g., a valid IP address), as it primarily relies on random mutation or brute-force search.
+Specifically, SBST struggles to generate inputs that satisfy specific formats or domain constraints like valid IP addresses, as it primarily relies on random mutation or brute-force search.
 Moreover, constructing complex object states is difficult because when a test prefix requires a precise sequence of method calls to construct a complex object, the vast search space often makes it difficult for the evolutionary algorithm to find the correct sequence~\cite{herlim2022citrus, fraser2014large}.
-Finally, SBST cannot effectively handle interactions with the external environment (e.g., databases, network services, or the file system) because the behavior of these interactions cannot be quantified to guide the fitness function~\cite{fraser2014large}.
+Finally, SBST cannot effectively handle interactions with the external environment because the behavior of these interactions cannot be quantified to guide the fitness function~\cite{fraser2014large}.